 5. Persistence – They never gave up, never faltered, and continued to chip away.
 Many of them are full time filmmakers now, and I couldn’t be happier for them!

 Don’t ever quit.
 You can make your film happen.
 Trust yourself, follow a procedure, and be mindful of the points I just mentioned.
 You can do it!
-And if you’re interested, check out my film business plan template.
+And if you’re interested, Film Business Plan.